Madame de Brinvilliers: Discovery of her crimes and her escape and capture

 Similarly, upon news that this box had been found, the Marquise fled France to hide in England.
-She evaded authorities for a number of years, who continued to hunt after her.
-While in hiding, she survived off of sums of money sent to her by her sister, Marie-Thérèse.
-Her sister died in 1674, leaving the Marquise with little money to survive on.
-She continued to evade capture, moving from place to place every so often, including locations such as Cambrai, Valenciennes, and Antwerp.
+She evaded authorities for a number of years, who continued to hunt her.
+While in hiding, she survived on sums of money sent to her by her sister, Marie-Thérèse.
+Her sister died in 1674, leaving the Marquise with little money.
+She continued to evade capture, moving from place to place, including locations such as Cambrai, Valenciennes, and Antwerp.
 It was in Belgium that the Marquise finally was caught.
-In 1676, she rented a room in a convent in Liège where authorities there recognized her and alerted the French government who subsequently had her arrested.
-Among her possessions in the convent was a letter titled "My Confessions", which as the title implies, detailed the various crimes she had committed over the years along with other personal information.
+In 1676, she rented a room in a convent in Liège where authorities recognized her and alerted the French government who subsequently had her arrested.
+Among her possessions was a letter titled "My Confessions", which detailed the various crimes she had committed over the years along with other personal information.
 In this letter, she admits to having poisoned her father and two brothers, and that she had attempted to poison her daughter, sister and husband, although the latter three were unsuccessful.
 She also confessed to having had many affairs, and that three of her children were not her husband's.
-Some scholars doubt the Marquise's authenticity in her letters, but certainly the content of her confession was heavily used against her in French court.
+Some scholars doubt the Marquise's authenticity in her letters, but certainly the content of her confession was heavily used against her in the French court.
 Madame de Sévigné, a contemporary French aristocrat of the Marquise's, talked about her in many of her famous letters, highlighting the gossip that spread around French nobility.
 While being extradited back into France, the Marquise made various suicide attempts.
 On her return to France, she was first interrogated at Mézières before being imprisoned in the Conciergerie, a prison located in Paris.